BAFTA/Alecsandra Raluca Dragoi

 Selected filmmakers receive:

 At BFI Flare -

-- Industry Accreditation for BFI Flare: London LGBTQ+ Film Festival (18-29 March 2020), with access to Press & Industry Screenings, an Industry Programme exploring LGBTQ+ media production, networking opportunities and the Festival’s Digital Viewing Library
+- Industry Accreditation for BFI Flare: London LGBTIQ+ Film Festival (18-29 March 2020), with access to Press & Industry Screenings, an Industry Programme exploring LGBTQ+ media production, networking opportunities and the Festival’s Digital Viewing Library

 - A bespoke programme of roundtables and in-conversation events with visiting filmmakers and senior industry figures

 - Invitation to the Opening Night film and reception on Wednesday 18 March 2020

 - The opportunity to include their short film on the BFI Flare Digital Viewing Library